nielswitte/OpenSim-CMS/assets/docs.md/02_API/11_Avatars.md

 | startRegionY      | integer   | [Optional] Y-coordinate of the start region (default: 0)      |

 This request will return a JSON message with the result.
 It contains two or three elements.

-* 1) success, a boolean wheter or not the request was processed successful.
+1. `success`, a boolean whether or not the request was processed successful.
-* 2) Optional, only used when the request is not successful.
+2. `error`, [Optional] only used when the request was not successful.
-* 3) the UUID of the newly created user, which is filled with zeros on failure.
+3. `avatar_uuid`, the newly created avatar's UUID, which is filled with zeros on failure.

 Two examples of output are listed below, first a successful request, second a failure because the user's first and lastname were already used.